AA1-07-Dakshin/countdown_timer/README.md

 # countdown_timer

 #### Purpose of the Project:
-*Creating a simple countdown timer using Python.
+1.Creating a simple countdown timer using Python.

-*Practical applications in various scenarios such as time management, events, or activities.
+2.Practical applications in various scenarios such as time management, events, or activities.

 Time Module: